mshdabiola/Kltemplate/README.md

 ## 🌍 Localization Support

-Kmtemplate is built with comprehensive localization support, making it easy to adapt the app for any language or region:
+sample is built with comprehensive localization support, making it easy to adapt the app for any language or region:

 * 🌐 Seamlessly translate all app content using **Kotlin Multiplatform's localization tools**.
 * 📝 Dynamic text updates based on user language or locale preferences.